-In some reviews of the app, you’ll see a few parents complaining about group chats with offensive titles.
-Your kids might join a chat started by friends of friends you don’t even know.
-They could end up discussing something you don’t want your kids exposed to, like drugs or sexual acts.
+In some reviews of this app, you’ll see a few parents complaining about group chats with offensive titles.
+While some kids may do this on purpose, others may just have received an invitation to a chat started by friends of friends, and have no idea what it’s really about.
+In some groups, they may not even know anyone in real life!
+Regardless of who’s in these groups, your kid could end up witnessing something you don’t want them exposed to, like drugs or inappropriate sexual content.

-Adding and removing members of a group chat also becomes a way to cyberbully and isolate another child.
-Each time a group member is added or removed a message shows up as part of the group chat.
-These adds and removals can become serious as kids fight over who can be a part of their group, but no real discussion takes place.
-Instead, there are just heated additions and removals, and hurt feelings.
+Adding and removing members of a group chat also becomes a way to bully and isolate.
+Each time a group member is added or removed, a message shows up as part of the group chat announcing their departure, leaving a breadcrumb trail of exclusion and hurt feelings.

 Group chats are a pretty common part of life for kids in the digital age, but it’s important to remember that they can also be stressful and even dangerous.
 If you’re worried about what your child may encounter while using GroupMe, Bark can help.
 Monitor your child’s group messages and private messages, including any images and media associated with each.
 You’ll receive alerts when your child experiences a potential issue like bullying, suicidal ideation, or online predators — helping to keep them safe online and in real life.